tjturnage/VAD-Wind-Hodographs/README.md

-vad-plotter code ( https://github.com/tsupinie/vad-plotter ) courtesy of https://github.com/tsupinie
+<a href="https://github.com/tsupinie/vad-plotter" target="_blank">vad-plotter code</a> courtesy of https://github.com/tsupinie

 What makes this different is that 5 minute observations from METAR sites at or by the radar are included in the hodograph.
 As noted in the documentation below, a dashed red line will be drawn on the hodograph from the lowest point in the VWP to the surface wind to indicate the approximate wind profile in that layer.